TARGET-SIDE-DATA-AUG/TSDASG/README.md

 # MODIFICATION

-Bigger or smaller beta, schedule alpha, or more iterations aren't that good, so we didn't leave any args in commands to modify them.
+We find bigger or smaller beta, schedule alpha, or more iterations aren't that good.
+Therefore, we didn't leave any args in commands to specify them.
 However, if you want to figure out their effects, you can follow our guide below to extend our code.

 ## Beta